-The Catechetical School offers a two-year, four semester, study of the Catechism of the Catholic Church entitled, “The Ladder of Ascent.”
+The Catechetical School offers a two-year (four semester) study of the Catechism of the Catholic Church entitled, “The Ladder of Ascent.”
 (This course was previously known as “Pillars.”)
-Under the guidance of an experienced and talented instructor, participants make an in-depth study of four areas: the Creed, the Sacraments, Christian Morality and the Life of Prayer.
+Under the guidance of an experienced and talented instructor, students make an in-depth study of the four areas of the Catechism:

-Imitating the successful structure and format of the Denver Catholic Biblical School, “The Ladder of Ascent” consists both of lectures and small group discussions for further enrichment and understanding of the material.
-Furthermore, there are reading assignments for homework and an open book take home test at the end of the semester.
-At the end of the program, the graduate is awarded a “Certificate of Catechetical Studies.”
+Imitating the successful structure and format of the Denver Catholic Biblical School, “The Ladder of Ascent” class consists both of lectures and small group discussions for further enrichment and understanding of the material.
+In addition to class time, students also complete reading assignments for homework and an open-book take-home test at the end of each semester.
+At the end of the two-year program, the student is awarded a “Certificate of Catechetical Studies.”

-For individuals who want to tackle the program in a more aggressive way, we regularly offer a two week intensive summer program, taught by Dr. Sean Innerst.
+For individuals who want to tackle this program in a more accelerated format, we regularly offer a two-week intensive summer program, taught by Dr. Sean Innerst, which covers the same course content.
 Check back in early 2018 for information about this class for summer 2018.

 For more information, please visit our FAQs page, call 303.715.3195 or email us at firstname.lastname@example.org.